kevinli-webbertech/kevinli-webbertech.github.io/blog/md/linux_shell.md

 * OpenPAM
 This standard was not ratified, but the standard draft has served as a reference point for later PAM implementations (for example, OpenPAM).

+#### X Display Manager Control Protocol (XDMCP)

+* In X window System, the X server runs.

+* The X window display manager offers a graphics login manager to start a login session to ask users for username and password.

+* The X window display manager acts to do the same functionality as the getty and login on character-mode terminals.

+* The X window display manager can connect remotely, then it acts like a telnet server.

+* The XDM (the X Window Display Manager) originated in X11R3.
+It only reads from Xservers file thus every time a user switched a terminal off and on, it will not know.
+In X11R4, with XDMCP, the X server must actively request a display manager connection from the host.
+An X server using XDMCP therefore no longer requires an entry in Xservers.

+1988: X11 Release 3 introduced display managers in October 1988 with the aim of supporting the standalone X terminals, just coming onto the market.

+1989: X11R4 introduced the X Display Manager Control Protocol (XDMCP) in December 1989 to fix problems in the X11R3 implementation.

+* The X Display Manager Control Protocol (XDMCP) uses UDP port 177.
+And it keeps a secret key and have a hand-shake package with the X server to authenticate itself.
+When the session is established, During the session, the server can send KeepAlive packets to the display manager at intervals.
+If the display manager fails to respond with an Alive packet within a certain time, the X server presumes that the display manager has ceased running, and can terminate the connection.

+* XDMCP security concern.

+One problem with XDMCP is that, similarly to telnet, the authentication takes place unencrypted.

 #### ref